Comprehensive Review of SuperAGI

 Universal Access: Use ZoomInfo's intelligence in any tool, not just ZoomInfo's own products.

-Two free entry points exist: ZoomInfo Lite is a permanent free tier (no credit card, no time limit) with access to ZoomInfo's B2B database, 10 monthly export credits, individual and company search, the Chrome Extension, and WebSights Lite.
-A separate 7-day free trial provides broader access to core platform features.
+ZoomInfo pricing is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier (no credit card, no time limit) with 10 monthly export credits, individual and company search, and the Chrome Extension.
+A 7-day free trial provides broader access to core platform features.

 SuperAGI or ZoomInfo: Comparison Summary